SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-shipping-account.md

       </td>

       <td>
-        Enter the account number for FedEx.
+        Enter the 9-digit account number for FedEx.

-        The format of the account number must be compliant with the carrier you have selected.
-For FedEx, the account number must be 9 characters long.
+        *`Note`: The carrier account number must be an exact match with what FedEx have provided.*
       </td>
     </tr>